Ethel3/Dummy-Api/README.md

 Describe your project

-- [x] This Project is a School Database System.
-That helps to organize Teacher-Student Data .
+- [x] This Project is a School Database System that helps to organize Teacher-Student Data .

 ## : Technologies ##